 Headache Factor

-Everyone has tasks they avoid doing in their jobs; however, if simple tasks are a constant headache to get done, it’s important to consider these too as a measurement of ROI.
-The ‘frustration’ factor is hard to quantify but it’s still important to note.
-You may want to develop a 1-5 rating scale for all those regular tasks you do today and rate 1 (no headache) to 5 (BIG headache).
-You may be surprised how many ‘headache tasks’ you do in a day – some of which may be avoidable with technology.
+If simple tasks are becoming a constant headache, it’s important to consider these as a measurement of ROI.
+The frustration factor is hard to quantify but is important to note.
+One way to quantify this aspect of wellness management is by creating a 1-5 rating scale for regular tasks and rank 1 (no headache) to 5 (BIG headache).
+You may be surprised how many ‘headache tasks’ you do in a day, and how many may be easily outsourced to free up time for more important projects.

 Scalability